ExistOS-Team/ExistOS-For-HP39GII/README_en.md

 ![Sys1](Image/35.png)

-## Uninstalling ExistOS and flashing back to stock system
+## Uninstalling ExistOS and Flashing Back to the HP Firmware

-You need to erase the whole flash before flashing back to the stock system, otherwise you'll get stuck at the formatting procedure when using the stock flashing tool.
+You need to erase the whole flash before flashing back to the HP Firmware, otherwise you'll get stuck at the formatting progress when using the official update tool.

 How to erase the whole flash:
-After flashing OSLoader or while ExistOS is running, press `ON`+`F5` to enter the data clearing interface, then choose the full disk erase .
-This cannot be undone.
-When the screen shows "Operation Finish", power cycle the calculator and launch the stock flash tool under Windows 7/XP to flash back to the stock system.
+After flashing OSLoader or while ExistOS is running, press `ON`+`F5` to enter the maintenance menu, and then press `F2` to erase the flash. ___This operation cannot be undone.___ When the screen shows "Flash Cleared", connect the calculator to a computer and launch the official update tool under Windows 7 / XP to flash your calculator back to the HP firmware.

-## Code submission standard
+## Code Submission Standard

-**If you want to contibute code, please follow these standards**
+**If you want to contribute to this project, please follow the standards below**

 1. Variable